Kml159/Evolution-Simulation/README.md

 ## Reproduction
 ### Survival Spot
-There are the many modes how the reproduces will choosen.
-Righ-Half, Left-Half, etc. For example for Right-Half, right-hlaf of the screen choosen as reproducers.
+There are the many modes how the reproducers will choosen.
+Some modes are Righ-Half, Left-Half, etc. For example for Right-Half, right-half of the screen choosen as reproducers.
 ### Reproduction Types
 There are 3 types of reproduction so far.
 Survivalist, Constant Population, and Elitist.
 - Survivalist: The classic reproduction type.
 Based on nature, in this reproduction type.
 Next generation will be same number as choosen reproducers.